-Open Water and Emergent Wetland If the proposed restoration site will include open water and/or emergent wetlands, success criteria should be proposed by the Project Sponsor in the Restoration Plan for concurrence by OCTA and the Wildlife Agencies.
+Open Water and Emergent Wetland If the proposed restoration site will include open water and/or emergent wetlands, success criteria should be proposed by the Project Sponsor in the Restoration Plan for concurrence by OCTA, the Wildlife Agencies, and the regulatory agencies.
+Additionally, habitat function-based success criteria will be used based on project-specific requirements.
+This may include criteria based on the California Rapid Assessment Method (CRAM) method of evaluation or a similar method that evaluates and scores landscape/buffer, physical, hydrological, and biotic attributes within the restoration site.